 Like the set from Amazon Basics, the Ouddy Silicone Balloon Set presents an opportunity to purchase three whisks for the price of one.
 This silicone set of classic balloon whips includes 8-, 10-, and 12-inch sizes, offering a nice range to handle a variety of tasks.
 The stainless steel handles include hanging loops for drying, and thanks to a limited number of tines, these whisks are a cinch to clean.

 Unfortunately, the lack of tines severely diminishes the working capacity of these utensils.
 No silicone version will ever be as stiff and responsive as one with stainless steel wires, but the tines on the Ouddy Silicone Balloons are particularly pliable.
-So even though they are guaranteed not to scratch up in the inside of your favorite ceramic mixing bowl, they take significantly more energy to accomplish the same amount of work as others we tested.
+So even though they are unlikely to scratch up in the inside of your favorite ceramic mixing bowl, they take significantly more energy to accomplish the same amount of work as others we tested.